ceduardorubio/websocket-node-server/README.md

     - **data:** the data object to be send to the client.
 - **sessionData:** the session data object of the client that has sent the request.
 - **clientGroups:** the array of strings with the groups names of the client that has sent the request.
+- **emitter:** the emitter object to send messages to the client that has sent the request.

 ## 5. Send Broadcast Messages